Discover history in action at the Blackall Woolscour, the last remaining steam operated wool washing plant in Australia.

 Volunteers provide a friendly atmosphere of welcome that ensures the Woolscour is one of the best authentic experiences in the region, acknowledged as one of the best industrial heritage sites in Australia.

 The machinery is operational every day and is run on steam from May to the end of August.
-Gates open at 9.30 am.
+Gates open from 10am – 4pm daily.

 HOW TO GET HERE